 Suriname is rich in amphibians, such as toads and frogs.
 It is also rich in reptiles, such as the rattlesnake , the anaconda, the boa constrictor, caimans, lizards and the iguana.

-Suriname is home to one of the world’s largest nesting population of leatherback sea turtles.
+It is home to one of the world’s largest nesting population of leatherback sea turtles.
 The females return to Galibi Nature Reserve every year to the same nesting site.

-Hundreds of years ago, many of the slaves brought over by the dutch to work on the plantations escaped and hid in the forests of Suriname.
+Hundreds of years ago, many of the slaves brought over by the Dutch to work on the plantations escaped and hid in the forests of Suriname.
 These slaves would one day marry people from the local tribes.
 Nowadays these descendants are known as Maroons.